openedx/edx-documentation/en_us/course_authors/source/video/video_prereqs.rst

 When they log in to YouTube at https://www.youtube.com using the email address that has channel manager privileges, they can manage course content.

-.. important:: It takes 24 hours to complete the automated encoding and hosting process for each video file that a course team uploads in Studio.
+.. important:: It takes up to 24 hours to complete the automated encoding and hosting process for each video file that a course team uploads in Studio.
  Channel managers cannot use YouTube to work with the resulting hosted file until after the process is complete.